nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_api_resource_groups.md

 - `includeMedication`
 - `includeAllergyAndIntolerances`

-{% include important.html content="At least one include groups listed above must be supplied" %}
+{% include important.html content="At least one of the include groups listed above must be supplied" %}

 ?patientNHSnumber - The NHS number of the patient whose record is being extracted, which must be traced or verified against the national demographics index